noodlio/recommender-docs/get-started.md

 > <span class="badge badge-positive">Get your unique Mashape Key</span>
 >
-> To obtain your unique Mashape key, head over to the [**API Homepage**](https://www.google.com) and press on *Get your API keys and start hacking!* (top right corner).
+> To obtain your unique Mashape key, head over to the [**API Homepage**](https://market.mashape.com/noodlio/noodlio-pay-smooth-payments-with-stripe) and press on *Get your API keys and start hacking!* (top right corner).

 ## Routes

-For every operation (adding movies, (dis)liking a movie, (dis)liking an attribute or receiving recommendations), we send a HTTP POST request to the appropriate route:
+For every action (adding movies, (dis)liking a movie, (dis)liking an attribute or receiving recommendations), we send a `HTTP POST` request to one of the following routes:

 ```
 /àdd/subjects